AdobeDocs/analytics-2.0-apis/tags.md

   -H 'x-proxy-global-company-id: {COMPANYID}' \
   -d '{REQUESTJSON}'
 ```

-The above curl command requests the following:
+The JSON message requests the following:
-* Retrieves first page of 3 components with all tags for the current company
+* Retrieves all tags for component id `component-id-556` of type project
+* Retrieve specific page with query param `page`
+* Retrieve specific number of tags in a page with query param `limit`

 ### Example Response